PR-CYBR/PR-CYBR-MGMT-AGENT/docs/OPORD/OPORD-0005.md

      - `POI.md`
      - `OPORD-<ORDER-ID>.md`
      - `PR-<DIV-CODE>-TAK-MP-<MM>-<YEAR>.zip`
-   - Store the `.zip` file in a pre-configured storage location or send it to the user via the email address provided.
+   - Store the `.zip` file in a pre-configured storage location or send it to the user via the email address provided

 ---
+l
 ### **b.
 Tasks**
 1. **Agent-Specific Implementation**
    - Verify if the required function exists; otherwise, create and deploy it.